Compare any two graphics cards:

 Display Graphs

-Power Usage and Theoretical BenchmarksMemory BandwidthTheoretically speaking, the Radeon R9 M365X will be 13% quicker than the Radeon HD 6670 (OEM) 1GB overall, because of its greater bandwidth. (explain)
+Power Usage and Theoretical BenchmarksMemory BandwidthIn theory, the Radeon R9 M365X should perform a little bit faster than the Radeon HD 6670 (OEM) 1GB overall. (explain)

-Pixel RateThe Radeon R9 M365X will be quite a bit (more or less 131%) better at anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and able to handle higher screen resolutions without slowing down too much. (explain)
+Pixel RateThe Radeon R9 M365X is quite a bit (more or less 131%) more effective at anti-aliasing than the Radeon HD 6670 (OEM) 1GB, and should be able to handle higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison